LucasDelfino92/morrowindsharp/setup.md

 - Navigate to the location of mash64.exe (for instance, C:\Games\Morrowind\Mopy\mash64.exe) and double click on it.
 - Click **Apply** and then **OK**.

+### INSTALLING MODS IN MOD ORGANIZER 2

+To install a mod through Mod Organizer, click on the icon to the left of the globe icon at the top, called **Install a new mod from an archive**.

+- Select the file you want to install.
+- MO2 will prompt you to give the installed mod a name.
+Click **OK**.
+- Your mod will appear on the left window.
+To enable it, tick the box to its left.
+If the mod includes plugins, these will appear ticked on the right window as well.

 ### CREATING SEPARATORS IN MOD ORGANIZER 2

 Separators allow you to neatly separate installed mods in Mod Organizer 2 for ease of viewing.
 We will create our first separator for the upcoming **MGE XE** section.